 Protection services typically work by directing your traffic through their infrastructure before it gets to you.
 They’ll either automatically detect attacks or allow you to specify you’re under attack.
 Then they simply redirect the malicious packets into the trash can, and only forward the legitimate traffic to you.

-Another good and popular way of mitigating DoS attacks is to put public-facing infrastructure on a cloud service provider with ample resources.
+Another good way of mitigating DoS attacks is to put public-facing infrastructure on a cloud service provider with ample resources.
 That way, if you’re attacked, there’s no effect on your real infrastructure, just on the web hosting provider, which will generally have robust DoS mitigation systems.

-Since the more sophisticated attacks are generally based on software vulnerabilities, it’s hard to create permanent defenses against them.
+More sophisticated attacks are generally based on software vulnerabilities, it’s hard to create permanent defenses against them.
 But regularly patching Internet-facing infrastructure goes a long way to minimizing risk.

 Defenses against APTs